ayeshkadike/ayeshkadike.github.io/content/index.md

 ---
-hideTags: true
-hideDate: true
-hideReadTime: true
-published: 2024-01-01
-title: "Hi there, I'm Ayesh 👋"
+title: " "
 ---

+# Hi there, I'm Ayesh 👋

-I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative solutions that blend creativity and functionality interested in AI & ML.
-My journey has been fueled by curiosity and a relentless drive to learn, solve problems, and create a meaningful impact.
+I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative & creative solutions interested in AI & ML.

-#### What I'm Interested In

-- **Software Development**: I enjoy creating tools and systems that make life simpler and more efficient.

-- **Artificial Intelligence & Machine Learning**: Exploring the possibilities of AI and ML to solve real-world challenges excites me the most.

-- **Blockchain**: Venturing into the world of blockchain technology and its potential to revolutionize industries.

-#### Current Focus
+#### Currently

-I’m deeply involved in advancing my knowledge in **Artificial Intelligence** and **Machine Learning**, including experimenting with neural networks, natural language processing, and large language models.
-I’m currently learning libraries and frameworks like **TensorFlow** and **YOLO**, exploring their applications in image recognition, object detection, and predictive analytics.
-I’m also exploring the integration of AI systems into real-world applications to drive efficiency and innovation.
+I'm exploring **Artificial Intelligence (AI)**, **Machine Learning (ML)**, and **Blockchain**, focusing on neural networks, natural language processing, and large language models.
+Currently, I'm learning **TensorFlow** and **YOLO**, exploring their applications in image recognition, object detection, and predictive analytics.
+Additionally, I'm exploring how **Blockchain** can revolutionize industries by enhancing security, decentralization, and efficiency.

+#### In The Past

+I've worked @ **Searidge Technologies**, where I developed an **AI Retrieval-Augmented Generation (RAG)** tool to streamline consumer-business  **requirements management** and **proposal generation**.
+This tool enhanced efficiency by improving information retrieval and automating content generation, significantly reducing manual effort.

 #### Beyond Code